nutszebra/network_in_network_with_bn/README.md

 # What's this
-Implementation of NIN(Network In Network) with BN(Bathc Normalization) by chainer
+Implementation of NIN(Network In Network) with BN(Batch Normalization) by chainer

 # Dependencies